tammy-rb/IR2026/excercise3/README.md

 Unlike lexical methods such as BM25, this approach allows retrieval based on **semantic similarity** rather than exact word overlap, enabling the system to identify chunks that are conceptually relevant even when different wording is used.

+#### Why This Model?

-Concretely, our dense representation is based on the **`text-embedding-3-large`** model from OpenAI.
-This model was chosen because it is specifically optimized for semantic search and clustering, provides high-dimensional embeddings that work well on long political texts, and is directly supported in LangChain’s FAISS integration.
-Compared to older embedding models, it offers better cross-sentence semantic coherence and multilingual robustness, which are desirable properties when working with complex parliamentary debates and queries that sometimes paraphrase the original wording.
+Our dense representation is based on the **`text-embedding-3-large`** model from OpenAI.
+This model was chosen because:

+* **Optimized for semantic search**: Specifically designed for search and clustering tasks
+* **High-dimensional embeddings**: Works well on long political texts
+* **LangChain integration**: Directly supported in LangChain's FAISS integration
+* **Better coherence**: Compared to older embedding models, it offers better cross-sentence semantic coherence and multilingual robustness

 #### Why FAISS + OpenAI Embeddings?